 Whether out in the woods, camping, hiking, or at home in the backyard, mosquitoes are not equal opportunity biters.
-Some people seem to be constantly bit by mosquitoes while others not so much.
+Some people seem to actually attract mosquitoes and are constantly bit while others not so much.
+Why is that?

-With the health risks that can result from a mosquito bite, it may help to know the following things that attract mosquitoes:
+Particularly with the health risks associated with a mosquito bite, it may help to know the following things that attract mosquitoes:

 Avoid these things:

 Dark Colors attract mosquitoes.
 Mosquitoes can see and use their vision to locate targets from a distance.
 Most of their day-to-day targets will be found in the shade or within foliage, so they are naturally attracted to dark colors.
 This means that they will be more attracted to people wearing dark clothing than people wearing light clothing.

 Fragrances are known to attract mosquitoes.
 Avoid perfume, cologne, perfumed shampoos, hand creams, soaps, fabric softeners, detergent, etc. Switch to as many unscented products as you can during the summer to avoid the mosquito bite.

 Movement will attract mosquitoes.
 They can see their victims from within 30 feet by locating the changes in waves of light around them, caused by moving objects.